 Executive Seminars on Geoeconomics

-The principal objective of this Executive Seminar is to introduce the main components of geoeconomics and economic intelligence and to discuss the strategies of states and businesses to adapt to the challenges of contemporary geoeconomic rivalries.
+The principal objective of these Executive Seminars is to introduce the main components of geoeconomics and economic intelligence and to discuss the strategies of states and businesses to adapt to the challenges of contemporary geoeconomic rivalries.

 THE TARGET GROUP OF PARTICIPANTS